 During the application days, potential residents were invited to participate in a creative project in which they wrote their responses to the following sentence: “As an LGBTQ senior, affordable housing is important to me because …”

-Their responses, filling an entire wall of the main meeting room inside Harry and Jeanette Weinberg Senior Center, were earnest and thought-provoking.
+Their responses, filling an entire wall of the main meeting room inside the Harry and Jeanette Weinberg Senior Center, were earnest and thought-provoking.